OPC is hiring an Environmental Scientist in our Marine Protected Area Program

-The California Ocean Protection Council (OPC) is hiring an Environmental Scientist for its climate change program.
+The California Ocean Protection Council (OPC) is hiring an Environmental Scientist to manage its Once-Through Cooling Interim Mitigation Grant Program and provide support for OPC’s other priority programs (climate change, marine protected areas, sustainable fisheries, and marine debris), as needed.
 The OPC is a state entity that works to (1) coordinate activities among ocean-related state agencies to improve the effectiveness of state efforts to protect ocean resources, (2) establish policies to coordinate the collection and sharing of scientific data related to coastal and ocean resources between agencies, (3) identify and recommend changes in state and federal law and policy to the Governor and Legislature, and (4) allocate and execute delegated bond funds and other designated funds in a manner that is transparent and in line with OPC’s priorities.

 In 2010, California’s State Water Resources Control Board (SWRCB) adopted a Policy on the Use of Coastal and Estuarine Waters for Power Plant Cooling (Policy).
 This Policy requires the phasing out of once-through cooling (OTC) to reduce the harmful effects on marine and estuarine life associated with cooling water intake for power generating facilities.
 OTC facilities are required to pay fees to mitigate the environmental impacts until they come into compliance with the requirements of the Policy.
 The OPC is designated to administer up to $5.4 million annually of these fees to increase marine life associated with the State’s Marine Protected Areas in the geographic region of the facility.